-The hallmark of the LANSA software development platform for IBM i (System i, iSeries, AS/400) and Windows is business agility.
+The hallmark of the LANSA software development platform is business agility.
 Our business is built on enabling our customers to adapt to changes in their business with consummate ease – a claim supported by our twenty five-year track record.
 We deliver enterprise-class power and functionality, normally the preserve of big business, in a simple and affordable toolset that can be used by everyone.

 The LANSA software development platform is used by many small and medium sized companies to support their entire business systems infrastructure, and also by divisions of larger enterprises to run business critical applications.

 When designing our environment, we followed these fundamental guiding principles:

 - Making people hard-code data that will change is not wise

 - Binding applications to one technology stack is too restrictive